Le-ECE/friday-night-foned-in-depricated/README.md

 # Friday Night Foned  In

-Please support the official project on the itch.io page: https://ninja-muffin24.itch.io/funkin
+You can play directly in your browser right here: https://phykro.itch.io/fonedi Please support the official project as well on their itch.io page: https://ninja-muffin24.itch.io/funkin

 ## Build instructions